Oxygen-Low/Bolt.diy/README.md

 This is a fork of Bolt.diy by Oxygen-Low.
 Feel free to use this for any reason.
 Go check the original repository for better setup instructions.
-Here is a simple setup for Ubuntu 24.12.0:
+Here is a simple setup for a fresh Ubuntu 24.12.0 server:

 ``` bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash